ReemaM/Predict-Loan-Eligibility-using-IBM-SPSS-Modeler/README.md

-# Predict Loan Eligibility using Jupyter Notebook & IBM SPSS Modeler
+# Predict Loan Eligibility using Watson Studio
 Loans are the core business of lending companies.
 The main profit comes directly from the loan's interest.
 The lending companies grant loan after an intensive process of verification and validation.
 However, they still do not have an assurance if the applicant is able to repay the loan with no difficulties.

 ## Problem